Arkansas Student Loans And Financial Aid Programs

 Those who are named National Merit Finalists or National Achievement Scholars may qualify without meeting the GPA requirement, but must still meet the ACT/SAT requirement.

-The scholarship pays tuition, mandatory fees, room and board up to $10,000 per year.
+The scholarship pays tuition, mandatory fees, room and board up to $10,000 per year, up to 4 years.

 Learn more about the Governor's Distinguished Scholarship.